 According to conventional medical wisdom, menopause-related hot flashes fade away after six to 24 months.
 Not so, says a new study of women going through menopause.
-Hot flashes last, on average, for about seven years and may go on for 11 years or more.
+Hot flashes and night sweats last, on average, for about seven years and may go on for 11 years or more.

 The hormonal roller coaster that comes with the end of a woman’s childbearing years can trigger a range of symptoms.
 Up to 80% of women going through menopause experience hot flashes.
 Hot flashes, also known as vasomotor symptoms, are often described as a sudden sensation of heat in the chest, face, and head followed by flushing, perspiration, and sometimes chills.
 When a hot flash occurs during sleep, it can be accompanied by a drenching sweat.
 Such night sweats make it difficult to get a good night’s rest.